The most expensive wine collections that have gone under the hammer

 Alex Ferguson, the former manager of the English football club Manchester United, was not only known for his inspiring managerial skills but also for maintaining a massive and expensive wine collection.
 Collected throughout his career, his wine list features DRC Burgundies and first-growth Bordeaux ranging from the 1986 to 2011 vintages.

 In 2014, 5,000 bottles from his cellar went under the hammer by Christie’s over three auction sales.
-The 24 May Hong Kong event garnered over USD 3.7 million (INR 30 crore approx).
+The 24 May Hong Kong event garnered over USD 3.7 million.
 According to USA Today, the most expensive bottle was a bottle of DRC Romanee-Conti, which fetched USD 158,000.

-This was followed by an auction in London on 5 June 2014, which garnered about USD 1.3 million (INR 10 crore approx.).
+This was followed by an auction in London on 5 June 2014, which garnered about USD 1.3 million.
 The rest was sold at another online-only auction, between 9 and 23 June.

 Joseph Lau’s wine collection